 Study 1: Morality valence manipulation check

-We added a morality valence continuous measure as a manipulation check to assess whether participants truly perceive the moral valence of the changes described in the vignettes in the same way the experimenters did, and to test continuous associations.
-The direction of change was assumed but never directly tested, and so it is possible that some participants perceive some of the described morally good changes as neutral or even morally bad.
-Furthermore, it assumes a clear dichotomy between positive and negative, which limits analyses that consider positive-negative as a continuous scale.
+In the target article, the valence of the moral change was assumed yet never directly tested, and so it is possible that some participants perceived items classified under “morally good“ as neutral or even morally bad and “morally bad” items as neutral or even morally good.
+Furthermore, the target article assumed a clear dichotomy between positive and negative, which greatly simplifies the moral complexity of the items, and limits analyses that consider positive-negative as a continuous scale.
+We therefore added a morality valence continuous measure as a manipulation check to assess whether participants truly perceive the moral valence of the changes described in the vignettes in the way the experimenters intended, and to allow for testing of associations with other continuous variables.

 Study 1: Continuous true-self and surface-self measures